ultimate-pa/ultimate/trunk/examples/termination/svcomp-sorted/README.txt

 Date:   2014-10-31

 Folder			Description
 ---------------------------------------------------------------
-brittle				examples that tend to break when we fiddle with the settings difficult			examples that we know to be extremely difficult error				Ultimate crashed fail				examples that fail for unspecified or unusual reasons, investigation needed integral hull		examples that look like they need an integral hull needs guesses		requires guesses for Motzkin coefficients nonlinear			examples that use nonlinear arithmetic in the program syntax nontermination-fail	nonterminating examples that are too difficult simple				if these don't work there is a bug in Ultimate success				examples usually work
+brittle			examples that tend to break when we fiddle with the settings difficult		examples that we know to be extremely difficult error			Ultimate crashed fail			examples that fail for unspecified or unusual reasons, investigation needed integral hull	examples that look like they need an integral hull needs guesses	requires guesses for Motzkin coefficients nonlinear		examples that use nonlinear arithmetic in the program syntax simple			if these don't work there is a bug in Ultimate success			examples usually work